mwidas/mwidas/README.md

 🌐 I'm interested in corporate sustainability, and environmental conservation and remediation

-🐝 I'm passionate about bees and permafrost while exploring the word around me
+🐝 I'm passionate about bees and permafrost while exploring the world around me

 📫 How to reach me: mel.widas@gmail.com